How do we decide what reasonable and necessary supports to include in your plan?

 It helps us work out the types of supports we’d usually expect to include in your plan.
 It’s based on your situation and support needs.

 We then amend the supports suggested by the Typical Support Package to include more, less or different supports if we need to.
-We may adjust the funding for those supports up or down based on our discussion with you, any reports or other information we have, and when we apply the NDIS funding criteria.

 How do we consider your goals when we work out your reasonable and necessary supports?